hdaZew523/Voice-of-the-Void-Debug-Mode/README.md

 # Voice of the Void/Unreal Engine Debug Mode
 **for resercheing purposes**

 Using engine features to interact with a Unreal Engine-based game.
-Using external DLL injection.
+Using DLL injection.

 ![alt text](img/2.png)